 5. Schedule Furnace Maintenance

 Remember what we mentioned about routine furnace maintenance?
 If you haven’t scheduled preventive maintenance in a while, now’s the perfect time.
 Your technician can perform a comprehensive inspection during a maintenance call, looking for signs of trouble that could lead to furnace repair in Denver, CO, or even premature furnace installation in Denver, CO.
 Anything we find could have caused a problem while your holiday guests are in town.

 Instead, the technician can resolve things right then and there.
 We’ll also provide a thorough cleaning and lubricate or fasten any components that need extra attention.
 Not only can routine maintenance improve the effectiveness of your furnace during the holidays, but for years to come.

 Enjoy the Holidays with Support from Lakeside Heating & Air Conditioning

 When you follow these five steps, your home will be better prepared to handle family guests and keep everyone comfortable this holiday season.
 But if you need additional tips and advice, don’t hesitate to talk to a professional technician from Lakeside Heating & Air Conditioning.
 They can advise you about the best ways to maintain your home before and after your guests come for a visit.
-And when you need heating and cooling repair in Denver, our HVAC company is here to help!
+And when you need heating and cooling repair in Denver, CO, our HVAC company is here to help!